braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/launching_canvas_flow.md

 > This reference article covers how to prepare and test a Canvas built using Canvas Flow before launch.
 This includes identifying important Canvas checkpoints such as Canvas entry conditions, audience summaries, and user segments.

-As you prepare to launch your Canvas, Braze recommends that you check your Canvas at each stage of the Canvas builder, including:
+As you prepare to launch your Canvas, Braze recommends that you check your Canvas at each stage of the Canvas builder for settings that can impact your message sending, including:
 * [Race conditions](#race-conditions)
 * [Delivery times](#delivery-times)
 * [User segments](#segment-users)